Hannah-PortSwigger/ClientCredentialsOauth/README.md

 ## Future improvements
 - [X] Migrate to session handling rule for easier configuration
 - [ ] Provide UI in Desktop for easier description configuration
+- [ ] Add check to see if "authorization" header is present, as opposed to "Authorization"